Code of Ethics

 Read more about the initiative to revise the Code of Ethics.

-To support and assist practitioners in making this commitment, and understand how the Code of Ethics applies in everyday practice, the College is developing a series of e-Learning modules.
+To support and assist practitioners in making this commitment, and understand how the Code of Ethics applies in everyday practice, the College developed a series of e-Learning modules.

 The first in the series provides an overview of the role and purpose of the Code of Ethics, outlines the professional role and commitment all healthcare professionals share and introduces the social contract and core ethical principles of healthcare that must guide the everyday practice of pharmacists and pharmacy technicians.